Ruslan Stefanchuk

-First Deputy Chief Editor of the Law Magazine "Law of Ukraine".

-He was Assistant of Member of Verkhovna Rada Anatoliy Matviyenko (2007–2012).
+Stefanchuk is one of the authors of Ukrainian President Volodymyr Zelenskyy's 2019 election program.
+He was also the Representative of the President of Ukraine Zelenskyy at the Verkhovna Rada (Ukraine's national parliament) from 21 May 2019 until 7 October 2021, and is a chairman of the Verkhovna Rada since then.

+Early life and education

+Ruslan Stefanchuk was born on 29 October 1975 in Ternopil in a family of medics.

+He graduated with honors from the Khmelnytskiy School № 18 in 1992.
+Then he received a law degree from the Khmelnytskyi University of Management and Law in 1997 and then studied Production management at the Khmelnytskyi National University, graduating in 1999.

+Until 2019 Stefanchuk was engaged in educational, scientific and legal activities.
+He worked at the Khmelnytskyi University of Management and Law, the Institute of Legislation of the Verkhovna Rada of Ukraine, the National Academy of the Prosecutor's Office of Ukraine, and the Higher School of Advocacy.
+He was the Deputy Chief Editor of the Law Magazine "Law of Ukraine" and worked as an Assistant of Member of Verkhovna Rada Anatoliy Matviyenko from 2007 to 2012.

+Political career

 Stefanchuk is a corresponding member of the National Academy of Legal Sciences of Ukraine.
 Honored Worker of Science and Technology of Ukraine (2017).

-Stefanchuk is one of the authors of Ukrainian President Volodymyr Zelensky's 2019 election program.
-Zelensky won the election, in the second round of the election he defeated incumbent president Petro Poroshenko with nearly 73% of the vote to Poroshenko's 25%.
+Zelenskyy won the election, in the second round of the election he defeated incumbent president Petro Poroshenko with nearly 73% of the vote to Poroshenko's 25%.

-Stefanchuk was the Representative of the President of Ukraine Zelensky at the Verkhovna Rada (Ukraine's national parliament) from 21 May 2019 until 7 October 2021.

-In the 2019 Ukrainian parliamentary election Stefanchuk was elected into parliament (placed 2nd on the party list) Servant of the People party.
+In the 2019 Ukrainian parliamentary election, Stefanchuk was elected into parliament (placed 2nd on the party list) Servant of the People party.
 His brother Mykola Stefanchuk was (in the same election) elected for the same party in the single-mandate constituency 187 (located in Khmelnytskyi Oblast).
 In total Servant of the People won 124 seats on the nationwide party list and 130 constituency seats.

-On 29 August 2019 Stefanchuk was elected First Deputy Chair of the Verkhovna Rada.
+On 29 August 2019, Stefanchuk was elected First Deputy Chair of the Verkhovna Rada.

+As a chairman of the Verkhovna Rada

 On 7 October 2021, the Verkhovna Rada voted to dismiss Dmytro Razumkov from his post as Chairman of the parliament.
 The following day Stefanchuk was elected Chairman of the parliament with 261 members backing the appointment.

-On 15 October 2021 Stefanchuk was appointed as member of the National Security and Defense Council of Ukraine by President Zelensky.
+On 15 October of the same year, Stefanchuk was appointed as member of the National Security and Defense Council of Ukraine by President Zelensky.